Bug report #13279

 This ticket is not a matter anymore of updating SAGA to 2.2.2 (done) or whatever else SAGA version.
 Now is about what to do with SAGA in QGIS: recently a lot of new SAGA releases have been published (6 releases since october) and they not only contain new algorithms, that is fine, but also changes in parameter names of existing tools (like recently a fundamental parameter in io_gdal) that is not so cool (broken scripts and models the first side effect).

-#34 Updated by Alexander Bruy about 4 years ago
+#34 Updated by Alexander Bruy over 4 years ago

 According to https://sourceforge.net/p/saga-gis/mailman/message/35146184/ SAGA 2.3 will support reading data via GDAL.